gcc-mirror/gcc/gcc/config/arm/arm.md

     /* For the StrongARM at least it is faster to use STR to store only a single register.
-       In Thumb mode always use push, and the assmebler will pick something approporiate.  */
+       In Thumb mode always use push, and the assembler will pick something appropriate.  */
     if (num_saves == 1 && TARGET_ARM)
       output_asm_insn (\"str\\t%1, [%m0, #-4]!\", operands);
     else